Indonesia's rich see their wealth rebound this year

 Many of the tycoons are of Chinese descent, even though they only make up just over 1 percent of Indonesia's 250 million people, according to the latest census data.
 Their control of trade and business has in the past caused resentment.

-Tobacco tycoon Susilo Wonowidjojo also recorded higher net worth due to the rising value of his family's cigarette company PT Gudang Garam Tbk (GGRM.JK).
+Tobacco tycoon Susilo Wonowidjojo also recorded higher net worth due to the rising value of his family's cigarette company PT Gudang Garam Tbk.

 Hary Tanoesoedibjo, who runs a media-to-property empire, was 29th on the list with his wealth estimated at $1.15 billion.